-• Prerequisite: PLTW IED
+- Grade: 10-12 - Prerequisite: PLTW IED

-- Credits: 1 credit per semester; 2 semesters - Fulfills science course requirement for all diplomas - Counts as elective for all diplomas - Qualifies as a quantitative reasoning course
+- Credits: 1 credit per semester; 2 semesters - Fulfills science course requirement for all diplomas - Counts as elective for all diplomas - Qualifies as a quantitative reasoning course - Fulfills a science course requirement for all diplomas

-PLTW CIVIL ENGINEERING & ARCHITECTURE COURSE #565001/565011

-Ivy Tech DESN 105 3 credits
+PLTW CIVIL ENGINEERING & ARCHITECTURE COURSE #565001/565011 Ivy Tech DESN 105 3 credits

-With the completion of this class the student will be able to identify residential architectural styles; design a residential home that adheres to Homes For Habitat guidelines; create a commercial library design that meets identified code requirements; incorporate universal and sustainable design features; complete a cost estimate of a basic building; identify changes needed to reduce heat loss/gain; calculate the change in storm water runoff between pre- and post-development of a building site; determine water supply needs; use basic surveying equipment; design a residential and commercial structure using 3D architectural software.
+With the completion of this class the student will be able to identify residential architectural styles; design a residential home that adheres to Homes For Habitat guidelines; create a commercial library design that meets identified code requirements; incorporate universal and sustainable design features; complete a cost estimate of a basic building; identify changes needed to reduce heat loss/gain; calculate the change in storm water runoff between pre- and postdevelopment of a building site; determine water supply needs; use basic surveying equipment; design a residential and commercial structure using 3D architectural software.

 Civil Engineering and Architecture introduces students to the fundamental design and development aspects of civil engineering and architectural planning activities.
-Application and design principles will be used in coniunction with mathematical and knowledge.
-Computer software programs should allow students opportunities to design, simulate, and construction of buildings evaluate the communities.
+Application and design principles will be used in mathematical and scientific conjunction with knowledge.
+Computer software programs should allow students opportunities to design, simulate, and the construction of buildings evaluate and communities.
 During the planning and design phases, instructional emphasis should be placed on related transportation, water resource, and environmental issues.
 Activities should include the preparation of cost estimates as well as a review of regulatory procedures that would affect the project design